SimonFJ20/courses/compiler/chapter_4.md

 };
 ```

 The parameters are needed, so that we can verify when calling, that we call with the correct amount of arguments.
 The body is the AST expression to be evaluated.
-And an identifier, so that we can refer to the definition by it's id `fnDefId`.
+And an identifier, so that we can refer to the definition by its id `fnDefId`.

 ```ts
 class Evaluator {